Worried about someone's drug or alcohol use?

 Phone: 0800 014 7440

-or find out more on their website for the three boroughs.
+or find out more on their website for our boroughs.

 Insight Westminster and Insight KC run by Humankind provides free information, advice and help to young people aged between 12 and 25 who are living with or affected by drug or alcohol issues.
 The service is available to young people living or attending schools within the boroughs of Royal Borough of Kensington and Chelsea and Westminster City Council.